mariadb-DmitryVolkov/HammerDB/README.md

 # HammerDB

+## This fork is not maintained anymore (as of 4/28/2023).
+Development has moved to [this repo](https://github.com/mariadb-corporation/HammerDB).

 HammerDB is the leading benchmarking and load testing software for the worlds most popular databases supporting Oracle Database, Microsoft SQL Server, IBM Db2, PostgreSQL, MySQL and MariaDB.

 ## About This fork